KurtPrimavera/azure-network-protocols/README.md

 </p>

 <h1>DNS Management and Network File Shares and Permissions</h1>
-In this tutorial, we observe various network traffic to and from Azure Virtual Machines with Wireshark as well as experiment with Network Security Groups. <br />
+In this tutorial, we observe DNS management and experiment with Network File Shares <br />